Master of Arts in International Development

 - practice and theory of living and studying in cultures different from one's own.

-A unique aspect of this MA degree is that it includes both the study of theory, as well as the practical application of theory, in working with disabled people in developing countries.
+A unique aspect of this MA degree is that it includes both the study of theory, as well as the practical application of theory, in working in developing countries.
 The program sequence begins with Fall semester.
 Students who begin in Spring semester will be out of sequence and won't be able to complete the required courses within 2 years.

 Check out the Recent Activities of our Students and Faculty

 Join a thousand of us on Facebook at:

 Applicants for the M.A. in International Development must complete the application procedures and meet the requirements for graduate study at Gallaudet University.
 Visit the Graduate Admissions web site for more information and a checklist of application requirements.
 Detailed program information and course descriptions are also available in the Graduate Catalog.